darshansharma/snorlax/README.md

 Snorlax Version = 1.0

 ## License
-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.